DataDog/datadog-api-client-go/api/v1/datadog/docs/UsersApi.md

         },
     )

-    userHandle := TODO // string | The ID of the user.
+    userHandle := "test@datadoghq.com" // string | The ID of the user.

     configuration := datadog.NewConfiguration()